Graviscalar quasinormal modes and asymptotic tails of a thick brane: Thick brane solution and its scalar perturbation

 where $\Box^{(4)}=\eta^{\alpha\beta}\partial_{\alpha}\partial_{\beta}$.
 Introducing the following Kaluza-Klein decomposition

 we can obtain the wave equation:

 where

-is the effective potential and $a=\sqrt{a^{i}a_{i}}$ is a constant.
+is the effective potential.
+Parameter $a=\sqrt{a^{i}a_{i}}$ corresponds to the magnitude of the spatial three-momentum of the KK particle along the brane.
+When $a=0$, it means that the KK particle only moves along the extra dimension and moves at the speed of light at infinity in the extra dimension.
+When $a>0$, the graviscalar KK mode moves both along the extra dimension and on the brane.
 Then we decompose the function $\tilde{\Psi}$ further as $\tilde{\Psi}=e^{-i\omega t}\psi(z)$ and substitute it into the above wave equation~\eqref{evolutionequation}, a Schr\"odinger-like equation can be obtained as

 where $m=\sqrt{\omega^{2}-a^{2}}$ is the mass of the graviscalar KK mode.
 Unlike the case of the transverse-traceless tensor perturbation, we do not want the above equation to have a bound zero mode of scalar perturbation.
 Because if there is a scalar zero mode, there will be a ``fifth force'' on the brane, which is unacceptable.
 In order to obtain the solution of the scalar zero mode, we decompose the above equation into the following supersymmetric form